Detecting Masquerade Attacks in Controller Area Networks Using Graph Machine Learning: Proposed Data-Driven Methods

 We use sliding windows of fixed size to partition and process the stream of CAN data \cite{Qin2020}.
 The raw CAN data is first transformed into a structured dataframe format where each row represents a message with its timestamp, process ID, and data payload (see Fig. \ref{fig:can_data_to_graph_viz}).
 This data is then partitioned into discrete time slices defined by specific window sizes and offsets, enabling a continuous analysis of CAN data. \\We now define the key parameters controlling the sliding windows:

-\begin{itemize} \item \textbf{Window size ($\omega$):} The length of each window determining the extent of data included in each graph representation. \item \textbf{Offset ($\delta$):} The sliding step between consecutive windows, where $\delta$ represents the number of samples separating each window, ensuring no loss of data and the capture of communication patterns that may span multiple windows.
+\begin{itemize}[left=0pt] \item \textbf{Window size ($\omega$, either $\omega_t$ for time or $\omega_s$ for samples):} The length of each window determining the extent of data included in each graph representation. \item \textbf{Offset ($\delta$, either $\delta_t$ for time or $\delta_s$ for samples):} The sliding step between consecutive windows, where $\delta$ represents the number of samples separating each window, ensuring no loss of data and the capture of communication patterns that may span multiple windows.

 \end{itemize}